Baker Ranch Dental Spa

 Gum contouring alone is considered a cosmetic procedure.
 Most of the time it is not medically necessary.
-Most people have their gums reshaped to improve the appearance of their smile.
+Most people have their gums reshaped to improve the appearance of their smiles.
 However, some people undergo gum contouring surgery as part of other necessary periodontal procedures, such as crown lengthening, pocket reduction, and regenerative procedures.

-Gum contouring procedures not considered cosmetic include adding gum tissue when recession has occurred and trimming overgrown tissue that has covered part of the tooth crown.
+Gum contouring procedures not considered cosmetic include adding gum tissue when the recession has occurred and trimming overgrown tissue that has covered part of the tooth crown.

 What Type of Doctors Perform Gum Contouring